|📅 Monthly Subscription

 Yes, a minor account does still have access to ATM withdrawals.

-It must amount to $300 or more per month, but if your teen meets this requirement, then their ATM fees will be reimbursed just like they are with a regular account.
+It must amount to $300 or more per month, but if your teen meets this requirement, their ATM fees will be reimbursed just like they are with a regular account.

 6. Cash Boosts